I gotta be honest with you guys……

 For those that say they put on 10-20 pounds of MUSCLE in a MONTH.
 Well there’s no way.
 Even on steroids this is unlikely.
 Chances are they probably gained 10-20 pounds in a month – mostly of fat.

 Besdies 0.5-1.0 lbs of muscle in a week isn’t bad at all.
-Especially if your doing strategic muscle building that makes that 5 pound muscle gain look like 15+.
+Especially if you’re doing strategic muscle building that makes that 5 pound muscle gain look like 15+.

-In three months of training you can put on 6-12 pounds of muscle and it will probably look like you gained 20 especailly because you didn’t put on any fat!
+In three months of training you can put on 6-12 pounds of muscle and it will probably look like you gained 20 especially because you didn’t put on any fat!

 Now it takes 2500 calories to build a pound of muscle.
-So by knowing this you only really have to eat 200-400 calories above maintaince to reach a muscle gain goal of 0.5-1.0 lbs per week.
+So by knowing this you only really have to eat 200-400 calories above maintenance (the number of calories it takes to maintain your weight) to reach a muscle gain goal of 0.5-1.0 lbs per week.
 This could be as simple as adding one or two protein shakes into your daily diet.
 Seriously this isn’t very complicated at all.

 This is why the whole bulking up bodybuilder approach to muscle building is complete nonsense.
-These guys eat 1000-2000 calories above maintaince and most of that converts to fat.
-But for some reason these guys think that if they eat WAY ABOVE their maintenance level they will force there body into gaining more muscle!
+These guys eat 1000-2000 calories above maintenance and most of that converts to fat.
+But for some reason these guys think that if they eat WAY ABOVE their maintenance level they will force their body into gaining more muscle!
 Sorry the body doesn’t work like that.

 Here’s a sample meal plan that I would recommend for someone that wants to build muscle